Founded on Principles: Our Work with the Kentucky Administrative Office of the Courts (AOC)

 We Have a History of Success with the AOC

-In our most recent meeting, we asked Mark Workman, Executive Vice President, how he would summarize his impression of the staff at the Administrator of the Courts.
+In our most recent meeting, we asked Mark Workman, Executive Vice President, how he would summarize his impression of the staff at the Administrative Office of the Courts.

 “Their level of sophistication and professionalism is incredible.
 Anytime we sit down and explain a design, or even a design decision, they’re always on the same page with us.”
 Mark should know, he’s a founding member of BFW/Marcum and has seen over 30 AOC projects come through our doors from all over the state of Kentucky.
 You can’t work with a client for that long without developing a sixth sense for what they hold in high esteem.
 To us, you could break those values into three ideas; safety, security, and efficiency.